jacobwilliams/optgra/README.md

 For this, constraints and the merit function are linearized.
 Optgra will perform less well on very non-linear merit functions or constraints.

+### Documentation

+The latest API documentation for the `master` branch can be found [here](https://jacobwilliams.github.io/optgra/).
+This was generated from the source code using [FORD](https://github.com/Fortran-FOSS-Programmers/ford).

 ### See also

   * [pyoptgra](https://github.com/esa/pyoptgra) -- Python interface to OPTGRA.